Where Everything Fights Everything

 Processing trillions of operations per second versus a brain optimised for branch identification.
 On pure cognitive metrics, silicon decisively outperforms tissue.

-Existential risk profile sloth Wins
+Existential risk profile Sloth Wins

 VERDICT